mitre/hipcheck/site/content/rfds/0004-plugin-api.md

 The __plugin manifest__ describes the start command for the plugin, along with additional metadata necessary for Hipcheck to run the plugin.
 The set of metadata intended for plugins was initially defined in RFD #3, but is updated and superseded here.
-The manifests will be defined using [KDL].
+The manifests will be defined using [KDL], and should be named `plugin.kdl`.

 - __Publisher__ (`String`): The name of the individual or organization that created the plugin.